 What happened to Gabby Petito?
-The Long Island native was reported missing on September 11, 2021, after she embarked on a cross-country trip with her fiancé, Brian Laundrie, that July.
+The Long Island native was reported missing on September 11, 2021, after embarking on a cross-country trip with her fiancé, Brian Laundrie, that July.
 After Laundrie returned to his parents’ home in North Port, Florida, without Petito, her family became concerned about her whereabouts.

 Who Was Gabby Petito?

-She was a 22-year-old student and Florida resident who was originally from Long Island.
+She was a 22-year-old student and Florida resident who was originally from Long Island, New York.

 What Happened to Gabby Petito?